jinyanzi/ML_algorithms/README.md

-# ML_algorithms
+This is a Python implentations of various machine learning algorithms, including:
-Implementation of machine learning algorithms
+- Logistic regression.